2019-04-02 14.09.05.png

 CBS News asked me in February 2023 to give remote employees tips on which home office deductions they could (and couldn’t) claim on their taxes.

-I called into WGN to chat about coronavirus stimulus checks in April 2020.
-I chatted with the Mountain West News Bureau about Forrest Fenn’s treasure hunt in June 2019.
+I called into WGN to chat about stimulus checks in 2020.
+I chatted with the Mountain West News Bureau about Forrest Fenn’s treasure hunt in 2019.

 My reporting has been cited/shared by the New York Times, Washington Post, Recode, theSkimm, Mashable, CNBC and several POLITICO newsletters.